claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 Phonemes are the individual components that lyrics and syllables are made up of.
 Each phoneme represents a specific sound that Synthesizer V Studio is capable of producing (along with transition sounds between each phoneme).

 All lyrics entered into notes are automatically converted to phonemes.
-When rendering the synthesized output, the phonemes are used to determine the appropriate pronunciation and timing.
+When rendering the synthesized output, the phonemes ultimately determine the pronunciation and timing.

 !!! info

-    The default dictionary mappings for each lyric will produce the most likely "correct" pronunciation for the word.
+    The default dictionary mappings for each lyric will produce the most likely "correct" pronunciation for the word, however it is rare that human vocalists sing with perfect enunciation, or even that different human vocalists will sing the same lyrics in the same way.

-    It is rare that human vocalists sing with perfect enunciation, so to achieve the most natural result it is normal to make phoneme adjustments to achieve different pronunciation.
+    Adjusting phoneme sequences to achieve a desired pronunciation is a normal and expected part of the Synthesizer V Studio workflow.

 ## Available Phonemes